AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-active-monitoring-agentic-ai-pipelines.md

 Agentic auto-healing is not appropriate for all failure modes.

-When the root cause is external — a source system that changed its schema, a third-party API that returned corrupted data, a credential that expired — automatic recovery risks hiding the problem rather than fixing it.
+When the root cause is external : a source system that changed its schema, a third-party API that returned corrupted data, a credential that expired,  automatic recovery risks hiding the problem rather than fixing it.
 The pipeline re-runs, fails again, re-runs, and the cycle continues until human intervention.

 Configure your agentic monitoring to auto-heal only for specific, well-defined failure patterns where automatic recovery is safe.
 For everything else, use the agent for investigation and notification, but require human approval before executing recovery actions.